 Charles Gaines, Moving Chains (2022).
 Rendering courtesy of TOLO Architecture.

-Moving Chains, a 100 foot-long immersive, kinetic sculpture, sits at the base of Outlook Hill on Governors Island with views of the Statue of Liberty, Ellis Island, and Lower Manhattan.
-Visitors may enter the sculpture evoking the hull of a ship, reverberating with the low rumble of nine colossal chains churning overhead.
+Moving Chains is a 100 foot-long immersive, kinetic sculpture, sited at the base of Outlook Hill on Governors Island with views of the Statue of Liberty, Ellis Island, and Lower Manhattan.
+Evoking the hull of a ship, visitors may enter and pass through the sculpture reverberating with the low rumble of nine colossal chains churning overhead.
 Eight of the chains move along at the pace of New York Harbor’s currents, while a central ninth chain moves noticeably faster, at the speed of the ships and barges that have traveled the city’s waterways over centuries.
 Complicating narratives of slavery that easily demarcate northern virtue and southern sin, Moving Chains illuminates the exchange of people, capital, and goods cycling between the north and south that made up the slave trade.
 In the totality of the experience, from the sonic to its scale and weight, Moving Chains calls attention to the political, judicial, and economic systems that underpin the nation’s foundation and continue to shape the lives of Americans today.

 The project will be accompanied by a series of public programs that re-consider legal and cultural definitions of freedom and the unfinished project of abolition.
 Bringing together an interdisciplinary group of thinkers, the accompanying programs will ask, how can liberation be defined outside of the confines of slavery and racial capitalism?
 What does freedom look like?
 What tactics are necessary to get there?
 Who is leading us in this work?